nest/nest-simulator/doc/contribute/eclipse_workflow.rst

 Developing NEST with Eclipse
 ============================

 These instructions are based on Eclipse Mars (4.5).
-They are based on earlier instructions by Thomas Heiberg.

 .. contents:: On this page, you'll find
    :local: